KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ::: tip

-The response of this method can contain coins that are not activated on the MM2 instance.
+The response of this method can contain coins that are not activated on the AtomicDEX API instance.
 Activation will be required to proceed with the trade.

 :::